joesingo/simple-tds-publisher/README.md

 ## add

 ```
+Usage:
+  publish.sh add [-h] -n DATASET_NAME NETCDF_FILE ...
-Usage: publish.sh add [-h] -f FILE_LIST -n DATASET_NAME
+  publish.sh add [-h] -n DATASET_NAME -r FILE

-Create a THREDDS catalog and NcML aggregation from files in FILE_LIST,
+Create a THREDDS catalog and NcML aggregation from files given,
 re-create the root catalog, and reinit THREDDS.

 Options:
-  -f FILE_LIST        Read paths to NetCDF files from FILE_LIST.
-Paths should
+  -r FILE             Read paths to NetCDF files from FILE.
+Paths should be
-                      be separated by newlines.
+                      separated by newlines.
 Use - to read from stdin.
   -n DATASET_NAME     Name for the new catalog
   -h                  Show this help and exit
 ```

+The first form allows globs to be used -- e.g.
+`./publish.sh add -n mydata /some/path/*/18/*.nc`.

 ## rm